The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 The words “wheels”, “bus” and “go” are repeated throughout the song.
 There are also sections that repeat “mommy”, “baby”, “waaa” and “beep”.
 These early words are great choices for your children with apraxia too.

-Teach language skills with The Wheels on the Bus Nursery Rhyme
+Teach language skills with The Wheels on the Bus nursery rhyme

 1. Vocabulary